SharpBit/brawlstats/README.rst

     :target: https://github.com/SharpBit/brawlstats/blob/master/LICENSE
     :alt: MIT License

-This library is a sync and async wrapper `Brawl Stars API`_
+| This library is a sync and async wrapper the unofficial `Brawl Stars API`_.
+| Please note that both this API and wrapper are both still in beta, so there will be frequent breaking changes.

 Features
 ~~~~~~~~

 - Covers the full API
 - Easy to use async or sync client
+- Helper functions for access to other game files

 Installation
 ~~~~~~~~~~~~